Harald Irka am Pfarrhof - Fine Dine

 A Rectory in Sausal Wine Country

 Styria's fine dining circuit tends to concentrate its ambition in the south, where the Sausal ridge and its vine-covered slopes produce some of Austria's most characterful whites.
-The village of Sankt Andrä im Sausal sits at the quieter end of that geography, and the setting for Harald Irka am Pfarrhof reflects that disposition entirely.
+Sankt Andrä im Sausal sits at the quieter end of that geography, and Harald Irka am Pfarrhof is a one-Michelin-star restaurant in the village.
 The building is a historical rectory whose foundation walls trace back to the 13th century, positioned beside the parish church that has overlooked this hillside far longer than any restaurant guide has paid attention to the region.
 Arriving here feels less like pulling up to a destination restaurant and more like coming upon something that has always been part of the landscape, which is precisely what makes the cooking land differently than it might in a purpose-built dining room in Vienna or Salzburg.

 Austria's premium restaurant tier has evolved considerably over the past decade.
 The country's most decorated tables, from Steirereck im Stadtpark in Vienna at the three-star level to two-star houses like Döllerer in Golling an der Salzach and Ikarus in Salzburg, largely sit in urban centres or established tourist corridors.
-Harald Irka am Pfarrhof operates in a different register: a one-Michelin-star kitchen in a rural Styrian village, scoring 93 points on La Liste in 2026 (93.5 in 2025), competing in a peer set that includes destination restaurants requiring genuine commitment to reach.
+Harald Irka am Pfarrhof operates in a different register: a one-Michelin-star kitchen in a rural Styrian village, scoring 93 points on La Liste in 2026 (93.5 in 2025).
 That is not a disadvantage.
 It is a defining characteristic.

 The Logic of the Menu